-Usually no further imaging is required.
-In case of difficult diagnosis or conservative treatment MRI and ultrasonography should be considered.
+Usually, no further imaging is required.
+In case of difficult diagnosis or conservative treatment, MRI and ultrasonography should be considered.

 MRI can help to exclude other pathologies such as lateral meniscus pathologies, lateral collateral ligament injury, patellofemoral subluxation, chondromalacia patellae, tendinopathies, and osteochondritis dissecans.

 Ultrasonography is useful in evaluating cystic masses and fluid in the lateral synovial recess.
-It is able to reveal the dynamic motion of the iliotibial band and visualization of the impingement.
+It is able to reveal the dynamic motion of the iliotibial band and the visualization of the impingement.

 Treatment of Iliotibial Band Syndrome

 Principles of treatment are control of inflammation, modification of activity or rest, and correction of underlying problems if present.

 After the pain is resolved, flexibility and strengthening exercises for proximal hip musculature are initiated.
 An athlete can return to full activity when the pain has resolved.
 If the injury has not been fully rehabilitated before the athlete returns to play, iliotibial band syndrome can become a chronic condition.